 |3,500 sq.ft.||$550 - $650|

 Different types of roaches require different treatments.
-You can expect to pay anywhere between $40 and $7,500, depending on the type of roach and the extent of the infestations.
+Expect to pay between $40 and $7,500, depending on the type of roach and the extent of the infestation.
 In addition, the size of your home affects the final cost of the treatment.
 Many exterminators use a combination of treatments on your home.
-Some others also work with you to ensure that the pests don’t return.
+Some others also work with you to ensure that the pests do not return.
 The cost of the treatment typically includes the cost of the labor or application service.
-The following treatment methods are the most commonly used to treat the bugs:
+The following treatment methods are the most commonly used to treat these bugs.

 |Spraying||$40 - $100|